RayFrightener/youarefree/README.md

 # Core User Experience

 A platform for pure uplifting thoughts/idea.
-Share but more importantly read yourself to stay in a state of remembrance of Truth because it always starts with getting lost in the sauce and forgetting.=
+Share but more importantly read yourself to stay in a state of remembrance of Truth because it always starts with getting lost in the sauce and forgetting.

 # Guiding Principles: